 First things first: protect your investment.
 Your custom fixtures are valuable assets, and standard shipping insurance often doesn't cut it.
 White glove service companies offer specialized solutions like unpacking and assembly, so you need to ensure your provider has the right coverage.
 Ask potential partners for proof of their insurance and certifications.
 This isn't just a formality—it’s a critical step for protecting your goods and your business from liability in case of damage or loss.
 A reputable provider will have no problem sharing their documentation for cargo and liability insurance, giving you peace of mind that your project is in safe hands.

-Confirm They Have the Right Equipment and Skills
+Do They Have the Right Tools and Training?

 Delivering and installing retail fixtures isn't a job for a standard courier.
 It requires specialized tools and expertise.
 Before you commit, confirm that your chosen provider has the right equipment and skilled personnel to handle your specific needs.
 Do their trucks have lift gates for heavy items?
 Do their teams come prepared with padded blankets, dollies, and the necessary tools for assembly?
 White glove delivery requires trust, and that trust is built on a provider’s ability to handle your products with care.
 A well-equipped and properly trained team will ensure your fixtures are moved and installed efficiently, without damage to the product or your retail space.